 Create a Data Image wizard allows you to make a custom virtual disc from any files and folders.

-To create a new virtual disc, go to Tools menu and choose Create a Data Image option or use F3 hotkey.
+To create a new virtual disc, go to Tools tab and choose Create a Data Image.

 Here you need to perform several easy steps:

 - Choose the list of the files for the image.
 Use the contextual menu and Add Files, Create Folder, Import From Image icons to adjust and arrange the list of files.
 Also, you can create a boot image if there are one or several bootable files among the added ones.
 Bootable files are displayed in blue color.
 To make certain file a bootable one, go to its contextual menu and choose Boot Image option.
 In this case you will be able to adjust its options on the next step.

 - Choose the Size of the virtual disc (CD, DVD, Dual-Layer DVD, Blu-ray).